Opening new opportunities for regional businesses

 Today, we are pleased to announce we’ve furthered this investment with the launch of nbn™ Enterprise Ethernet after a year of consultation and successful industry trials with a number of service providers.

-This product has been designed to meet the needs of large enterprise and government organisations by delivering wholesale symmetrical speeds of up to 1Gbps*.
+This product has been designed to meet the needs of large enterprise and government organisations by delivering wholesale symmetrical speeds of close to 1Gbps*.

 This wholesale product has been developed with the specific needs of global enterprise and government organisations in mind.
 It is capable of delivering the service required by businesses that use data-intensive applications such enterprise network systems and cloud-based solutions.